-If you have a drafty old wooden double-hung window that lets heated or cooled air escape, you don't necessarily have to install a new window.
-An alternative is using a sash replacement kit.
+Instead of replacing a drafty old wooden double-hung window that lets heated or cooled air escape, replace the sash, not the entire window.
+A sash replacement kit is an alternative that costs less and extends the life of the window.
 It's an attractive addition, not to mention an energy-efficient one - a good solution for many old homes.

 The kit components include a lower and upper sash, parting stop, jamb liners, sash lock and brackets to complete the installation.
 For tools you need a hammer, screwdriver, putty knife or pry bar, pliers and nail set.